Igor-Ivaniuk/karpenter-demo/1-ekssetup/README.md

 ```

 ## 3. (Optional) Add your IAM user to the Kubernetes configmap
-If no resources are visible in the EKS console, and
+If no cluster resources are visible in your EKS cluster in the AWS console, you may want to allow your current IAM user or console role to be authorized in EKS, to display cluster details.
-This guide assumes that you have an IAM user or role that has access to EKS cluster.
+This guide assumes that you already have an IAM user or role that has access to EKS cluster.
 The following example policy includes the necessary permissions for a user or role to view Kubernetes resources for all clusters in your account.
 Replace 111122223333 with your account ID.
 ```json
 {
     "Version": "2012-10-17",